Samuel Fraunces: 20th Century

 "So it happened that a frequenter of Black Sam’s place was a young Englishman named Hickey, who had deserted from the British army and enlisted as an American volunteer.
 Because he was a clever man, despite his bad record, he had become one of General Washington’s bodyguard.

 "This man was the king-pin in a plot to assassinate Washington, and the first step in the plan was for him to win the help of the general’s housekeeper.
 This person was none other than the young and attractive West Indian girl, Phoebe Fraunces, daughter of Black Sam.
 The murderer first won her heart and made her his mistress.
 Then he let her know his plan and the part she was to play.
 There is no record of the struggle that took place in the mind of Phoebe Fraunces when she found that the man she loved was the appointed murderer of her master.
 But the fact remains that she revealed the plot to Washington and saw her lover hanged."

-In August 1954, Dr. F. E. Norman, a Chicago dentist and Black man, wrote to Du Bois, asking him to resolve the question of Fraunces's racial identity: "Samuel Fraunces was a cook without a peer.
+Thirty-eight years later, Dr. F. E. Norman, a Chicago dentist and Black man, wrote to Du Bois, asking him to resolve the question of Fraunces's racial identity and enclosing payment in advance: "Samuel Fraunces was a cook without a peer.
 He was born in the West Indies.
 The elite of New York wined and dined at this hostelry. … I want to know if Fraunces was a Negro, or one of African descent."
-Du Bois responded with the results of his research (which were inconclusive on racial identity), on October 1.
+Du Bois responded with the results of his research (which were inconclusive on racial identity), on October 1, 1954.

-Also in the 1950s, Troy Saul McCurley, a Virginia newspaper editor, assembled a large cache of historical documents and references consistent with Samuel Fraunces having been white.
-She deposited copies at the Historical Society of Pennsylvania, the New York Historical Society, and the Fraunces Tavern Museum.
-Her late husband, John Fraunces McCurley, had been a Fraunces descendant, and they named their daughter Elizabeth Fraunces McCurley, calling her "Fraun".
+Also in the 1950s, Troy Saul McCurley, a Virginia newspaper editor and the widow of John Fraunces McCurley, assembled a large cache of historical documents and references consistent with Samuel Fraunces having been white.
+She deposited copies of her research at the Historical Society of Pennsylvania, the New York Historical Society, and the Fraunces Tavern Museum.
+Her husband had been a descendant of Samuel Fraunces, and they named their daughter Elizabeth Fraunces McCurley, calling her "Fraun".

 In the 1980s, historian and Samuel Fraunces biographer Kym S. Rice found no 18th-century references to his having been Black.
-She noted Fraunces's history as a slaveholder, his inclusion on the voter rolls (limited to white men of property); his membership in the Freemasons (restricted to white men), and his record as a member of the congregation of Trinity Church, Manhattan.
-Blacks could attend services at Trinity Church, but not become members of the congregation.
+She documented Fraunces's history as a slaveholder in New York, his inclusion on the voter rolls (limited to white men of property); his membership in the Freemasons (restricted to white men), and his records as a member of the congregation and as a pew-renter at Trinity Church, Manhattan.
+(Blacks could attend services at Trinity Church, but not become members of the congregation.)